exa303/lfcs/sedawk/awk.md

 ## exit
 * An exit statement can take an expression as an argument.
-The value of this expr ession will be retur ned as the exit status of awk.
+The value of this expression will be returned as the exit status of awk.
 If the expression is not supplied, the exit status is 0.
 If you supply a value to an initial exit statement, and then call exit again from the END rule without a value, the first value is used.
 For example:

 ```bash
 awk ’{